What is Sand Casting?

 - Once the cooling period elapses the mould can be shaken out/broken off and casting

-- Trimming involves cleaning and removing the section that connected to the main part such as runner, Sprue etc
+- Trimming involves cleaning and removing the section that connected to the main part such as the runner, Sprue etc

 Advantages and disadvantages of sand casting